Acylindrical hyperbolicity of groups acting on trees: Main results

 \begin{question}[Geometric vs. Analytic Negative Curvature] Are the conditions $G\in {\mathcal C}_{reg}$, $G\in {\mathcal D}_{reg}$, and $G\in \mathcal{AH}$ equivalent for a finitely presented group $G$? \end{question}

 We do not really believe in a positive answer to this question in full generality.
 However, in Section \ref{sec:nc} we obtain the following as immediate applications of other results from the paper.

-\begin{cor} The conditions $G\in {\mathcal C}_{reg}$, $G\in {\mathcal D}_{reg}$, and $G\in \mathcal{AH}$ are equivalent for any group $G$ from the following classes: \begin{enumerate} \item[(a)] Subgroups of fundamental groups of compact $3$-manifolds. \item[(b)] Groups commensurable up to a finite kernel with subgroups of graph products of amenable groups.
-In particular, this class includes virtually special groups in the sense of Haglund and Wise. \end{enumerate} \end{cor}
+\begin{cor} The conditions $G\in {\mathcal C}_{reg}$, $G\in {\mathcal D}_{reg}$, and $G\in \mathcal{AH}$ are equivalent for any group $G$ from the following classes: \begin{enumerate} \item[(a)] Subgroups of fundamental groups of compact orientable $3$-manifolds. \item[(b)] Subgroups of graph products of amenable groups.
+In particular, this class includes subgroups of right angled Artin groups. \end{enumerate} \end{cor}

 Recall that two groups $G_1$ and $G_2$ are {commensurable up to a finite kernel} if there are finite index subgroups $H_i\leqslant G_i$ and finite normal subgroups $N_i\lhd H_i$, $i=1,2$, such that $H_1/N_1\cong H_2/N_2$.
 For definitions, details, and related questions we refer to Section \ref{sec:nc} and \cite{HW}.